codeface-io/SwiftObserver/readme.md

 	number <- nil
 	~~~

 	However, we often don't want to deal with optionals down the line.
-You can easily get rid of the optional by providing a default value:
+You can easily get rid of the optional with the special mapping `unwrap(default)`:

 	~~~swift
 	let newestNumber = number.new().unwrap(0)